ncarandini/KiCad-RP-Pico/Install instructions.md

 ![symbol library manager](Images/Image18.png)

-The model is already scaled and traslayed to match the footprint:
+The model is already scaled and traslated to match the footprint:

 ![symbol library manager](Images/Image19.png)